 Los Angeles Diversion

 New Diversion legislation has been under consideration in California over the course of the past few years.
 Mr. Caplan is taking steps to prepare clients for possible changes.

-California lawmakers recently sought the passage of AB994, which would have resulted in substantial changes of the justice system, including “Diversion.”
-While historically, Los Angeles City Attorney Diversion Programs required “authorization” from the prosecuting agency, AB994 terms was designed to grant judges the ability, in some cases, to offer Diversion without prosecutor consent.
-This legislation was halted by veto of the governer.
+California lawmakers recently sought to modify existing law, which would have resulted in substantial changes to “Diversion.”
+While historically, Los Angeles City Attorney Diversion Programs required “authorization” from the prosecuting agency, Penal Code section 1001.94 enacts a Pilot Program which will allow judges to independently make that determination.
+However, this legislation was veteod by the governor.

 Historically in California and Los Angeles Superior Courts, prosecutors had the sole authority to postpone misdemeanor cases at any point before plea or trial, and allow participation in a Pre-Trial Diversion Program.

 Diversion programs typically required terms such as: